-Col IS Panjrath, SM, Senior Research Fellow, USI he 2017 Carnegie International Nuclear Policy Conference took place on March 20 and 21, 2017.
+The 2017 Carnegie International Nuclear Policy Conference took place on March 20 and 21,

+2017.
 On the agenda was a plenary session on the topic, "What are the most likely scenarios for the first use of nuclear weapons in the next five years on the NATO-Russia periphery, in South Asia, and in Northeast Asia?"
-Dr Vipin Narang, author and Mitsui Career Development Associate Professor of Political Science at MIT and a member of MIT's Security Studies Program, set the cat among the pigeons by suggesting that India's nuclear strategy, if not the doctrine, might be undergoing some significant changes2 by suggesting that, "there is increasing evidence that India will not allow Pakistan to go first.
-And that India's opening salvo may not be conventional strikes trying to pick off just Nasr batteries in the theatre, but a full 'comprehensive counterforce strike' that attempts to completely disarm Pakistan of its nuclear weapons".
-Complete text of his prepared remarks can be found at https://southasianvoices. org/wp-content/uploads/2013/08/Vipin-Narang-Remarks-Carnegie-Nukefest-2017.pdf.
-Ironically, Narang's assessment, that India plans to junk the NFU, throws out of the window his own analysis of India's nuclear posturing - that of 'Assured Retaliation' based on his 'theory of optimisation' so eloquently articulated in his much acclaimed book, "Nuclear Strategy in the Modern Era".
+1 Dr Vipin Narang, author and Mitsui Career Development Associate Professor of Political Science at Massachusetts Institute of Technology (MIT) and a member of MIT's Security Studies Programe, set the cat among the pigeons by suggesting that India's nuclear strategy, if not the doctrine, might be undergoing some significant changes by suggesting that, "there is increasing evidence that India will not allow Pakistan to go first; and that India's opening salvo may not be conventional strikes trying to pick off just Nasr batteries in the theatre, but a full 'comprehensive counterforce strike' that attempts to completely disarm Pakistan of its nuclear weapons".
+Ironically, Narang's assessment, that India plans to junk the No First Use (NFU), throws out of the window his own analysis of India's nuclear posturing - that of 'Assured Retaliation' based on his 'theory of optimisation' so eloquently articulated in his much acclaimed book, "Nuclear Strategy in the Modern Era".

 Narang's analytical U-turn is not an isolated one-off observation.
 Earlier in January, Hannah Haegeland, in her piece, "The Terrifying Geography of Nuclear and Radiological Insecurity in South Asia" built a case to suggest that, contrary to conventional wisdom, it is India's nuclear facilities that are more vulnerable to terrorists and non-state actors, than those of Pakistan.
 They say that the devil lies in the detail.
-However, this idiom gets an entirely new meaning when statistics and figures are used to prove a point, howsoever out of context e.g. "India is estimated to have 57,443 medical X-ray units and more than 12,000 devices that use radioactive materials for industrial and medical applications" and these are all vulnerable to "low probability but extremely high-risk threat of nuclear and radiological terror."
-The same figures could well be utilised by the WHO to reflect the dismal state of healthcare facilities in the world's second most populated country - No wonder Evan Esar believed that statistics is the science of producing unreliable facts from reliable figures!
-The Stimson Centre, too, has recently launched its 'Off the Ramps Project' aimed at generation Ironically, Narang's assessment, that India plans to junk the NFU, throws out of the window his own analysis of India's nuclear posturing - that of 'Assured Retaliation' based on his 'theory of optimisation' so eloquently articulated in his much acclaimed book, "Nuclear Strategy in the Modern Era".
-Col IS Panjrath, is Senior Research Fellow at the United Service Institution of India. of creative ideas that can help ameliorate and decelerate this dangerous triangular nuclear competition between China-India-Pakistan.
-In with its inaugural article titled, "Launching an Expanded Missile Flight-Test Notification Regime", Frank O'Donnell4 posits that, "China, India and Pakistan are engaged in a nuclear competition of growing intensity".
-What is the message that is intended to be conveyed and is it justified?
+However, this idiom gets an entirely new meaning when statistics and figures are used to prove a point, howsoever out of context; for example, India is estimated to have 57,443 medical X-ray units and more than 12,000 devices that use radioactive materials for industrial and medical applications and these are all vulnerable to low probability but extremely high-risk threat of nuclear and radiological terror.
+The same figures could well be utilised by the World Health Organisation to reflect the dismal state of healthcare facilities in the world's second most populated country.
+No wonder Evan Esar believed that statistics is the science of producing unreliable facts from reliable figures!

+The Stimson Centre, too, has recently launched its 'Off the Ramps Project' aimed at generation of creative ideas that can help ameliorate and decelerate this dangerous triangular nuclear competition between China-India-Pakistan.
+In his inaugural article titled, "Launching an Expanded Missile Flight-Test Notification Regime", Frank O'Donnell posits that, "China, India and Pakistan are engaged in a nuclear competition of growing intensity".
+4 What is the message that is intended to be conveyed and is it justified?

-Is No First Use (NFU) of Nuclear Weapons Still the Best Choice for India?
+Is NFU of Nuclear Weapons Still the Best Choice for India?